Board of Directors

-Dave Rightley, Board Chair: Dave joins the Board of Southwest Colorado Canyons Alliance.
-He recently retired as Vice President from Exponential Engineering Co. and plans to start or join a new engineering business to provide consulting services related to electrical power to clients such as utilities and large power users.
+Dave Rightley, Board Chair: Dave has been on the Board of Southwest Colorado Canyons Alliance since 2018.
+He is one of the owners of Cross Canyon Engineering located in Cortez.
 He has technical understanding of the Empire Electric and Kinder-Morgan systems within and adjacent to CANM.
-Dave has hiked around Canyons of the Ancients National Monument for over 30 years and desires to maintain the the cultural and scenic values of the outstanding National Monument here within Southwest Colorado through public education and outreach.
+Dave has hiked around Canyons of the Ancients National Monument for over 30 years and desires to maintain the cultural and scenic values of the outstanding National Monument here through public education and outreach.

 Don Hoffheins, Board Vice-Chair: After 42 years of land management experience; over 25 years with USDA Forest Service and over 16 years with USDI Bureau of Land Management, Don retired in 2018.
 He began his career in 1976 for the Forest Service and worked on Forests in New Mexico, Arizona, three in Colorado and one in Oregon.
 Don started as a soil scientist and gradually moved into natural resource planning focused on recreation, lands and timber management.
 In 1996 he moved to Oregon as Ski Area Planner, and in 2001, transferred to the Bureau of Land Management as an Environmental Coordinator/Planner.
 After many years of supervision and management with the BLM in Oregon, his last move brought him to southeast Utah as a Field Manager which included working on the newly designated Bears Ears National Monument.
 Besides SCCA, Don has served on the Board or completed support projects with the Kremmling Chamber of Commerce, San Juan Mountains Association, Klamath Trails Committee, and Mancos Trails Group.